Repentigny

 Repentigny ([ʁəpɑ̃tiɲi]) is an off-island suburb of Montreal, Quebec, Canada.
 It is located north of the city on the lower end of the L'Assomption River, and on the Saint Lawrence River.
 Repentigny and Charlemagne were the first towns off the eastern tip of the Island of Montreal.
 Repentigny is part of the Lanaudière region.

 History

-It was founded in 1670 by Jean-Baptiste Le Gardeur, son of Seigneur Pierre Le Gardeur.
+It was founded in 1670 by Jean-Baptiste Le Gardeur, son of seigneur Pierre Le Gardeur.
 During the town's first 250 years, Repentigny was only inhabited by a few hundred peasants, or habitants, and was an agricultural community.
 In 1677, the first population census only shows 30 inhabitants.
-Its first mayor was Benjamin Moreau 1855.
+Its first mayor was Benjamin Moreau in 1855.

 Repentigny merged with its neighbouring city of Le Gardeur on June 1, 2002.
 The city's area grew from 29 to 69 km2 and the population grew by 70%.

 Repentigny was also the western terminus of the Chemin du Roy, a road that extends eastward towards Quebec City.